PanzerMessiaH/ai-course/memory-bank/tasks.md

 ## STATUS
 **Current Task**: No active task
-**Last Completed**: Level 1 React Error #418 & PWA Icon Path Fix ✅
+**Last Completed**: Level 1 Button Styling Visibility Fix ✅
-**Archive Status**: Fully archived in `memory-bank/archive/archive-level1-react-error-pwa-fix.md`
+**Archive Status**: Fully archived in `memory-bank/archive/archive-level1-button-visibility-fix.md`
 **Ready For**: New task initialization via VAN mode

 ---

 *This file is cleared and ready for the next task.
-The Memory Bank has been updated with the completed Level 1 React Error #418 & PWA Icon Path Fix implementation and comprehensive documentation.*
+The Memory Bank has been updated with the completed Level 1 Button Styling Visibility Fix implementation and comprehensive documentation.*

 # LEVEL 1 IMPLEMENTATION: Content Compliance & Mobile Optimization